 Now that we've reached our first milestone — the release of a public, open-source, development version of Avail — we ask for your patience in the coming months as we struggle to respond to incoming correspondence.
 We will, of course, make every effort to respond to your inquiries in a timely fashion, but inevitably there will be delays.
 In addition to the sweat, blood, and tears that we are pouring into Avail, we also have full-time scholastic or employment obligations.
 So please bear with us!

-With that out of the way, if you have something to say to us that is best said privately, rather than via the community mailing lists, then feel free to contact us directly.
+With that out of the way, if you have something to say to us that is best said privately, rather than in a public forum, then feel free to contact us directly.

 To report a problem with the Avail website or software, please help us out by taking the following steps: